FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - During write, the header encodes a 16-byte metadata block: beat (big-endian `uint64_t`), a flag byte (`0x01` for decision replay), and padding.
 Readers parse it back and set the struct fields when `metadata_length` matches the pattern.
 - You can still inject arbitrary metadata: provide `metadata_length`/`metadata` and leave `journal_metadata_present` `false`; the serializer simply copies your payload.
 - `void cep_flat_stream_mark_decision_replay(void)` flips the global flag so the next serialized batch advertises that it originated from a replay, mirroring what higher layers use during forensic exports.

+### 2.5 Fixture regeneration & CPS replay

+Flat serializer fixtures live under `fixtures/cps/{frames,cas}` and back both `/CEP/serialization/flat_payload_ref_fixtures` and the CPS replay suite.
+Keep them in sync with serializer changes:

+1. Run `CEP_UPDATE_PAYLOAD_REF_FIXTURES=1 build/cep_tests --no-fork --single /CEP/serialization/flat_payload_ref_fixtures` to regenerate the `.frame` and `.blob` files.
+2. Review/commit the new artifacts.
+They are small, textual (frames) or binary (CAS blobs) and should change only when the serializer layout evolves.
+3. Execute `/CEP/cps/replay/*` (or the full `meson test -C build cep_unit_tests`) to prove both CAS cache hydration and runtime lookups succeed with the refreshed fixtures.

+The generator fails fast with explicit log messages whenever a fixture is missing, mismatched in size, or byte-different, and the CPS replay harness now bootstraps its own runtime scope so `/data/persist/<branch>/metrics/{cas_hits,cas_miss,cas_lat_ns}` can be asserted reliably.

 ---